NCBI-Hackathons/ViruSpy/README.md

 ## ViruSpace Usage

-viruspy.sh -srr [SRR123456] -f/-b [viral.fa/viral.db] -out [output_folder]
+viruspy.sh -srr SRR123456 -f/-b viral.refseq -out output_folder

 #### -srr

   SRR acession number from SRA database

 #### -f

   FASTA file containing viral sequences to be used in construction of a BLAST database

 #### -b

   BLAST database with viral sequences to be used with Magic-BLAST

 #### -out

-  Specify a folder to output data into
+  Specify a folder to

 ## ViruSpace Testing and Validation